Daily spend limit account

 Design

-Now, let’s dive into the design and implementation of the daily spending limit feature that helps prevent an account from spending more ETH than the limit set by its owner.
+Now let’s dive into the design and implementation of the daily spending limit feature.

 // SPDX-License-Identifier: MIT